ericnbello/weather/README.md

 ## Deployment

-The Weather App is deployed on Heroku
+The Weather App is deployed on Heroku, a cloud platform simplifying the deployment, management, and scaling of web applications.

+## Conclusion

+The Weather App is a user-friendly web application that delivers accurate weather information in real-time.
+Its intuitive interface, powered by Django and Tailwind CSS, guarantees a smooth user experience.
+The integration of OpenWeather and Google Maps APIs enriches its functionality, making it a valuable tool for users seeking up-to-date weather insights.

 ![Weather App Screenshot](static/Enhanced-Weather-App-Screenshot.png)